Houghton Regis: Bidwell West Consortium Group (HRN2)

 This plan includes an urban extension of Houghton Regis, situated north of Houghton Regis Chalk Quarry, west of Bedford Road, east of the A5, and south of the A5-M1 link road.
 It will provide up to 1850 new homes, a primary school, employment land and a local centre.

 In mid-2018 ECL Civil Engineering was contracted by Bidwell Land Ownership Group, a consortium of local landowners, to deliver the strategic Infrastructure and section 278 works necessary to develop the 166 hectare site which will eventually accommodate nearly 2000 new homes.

-Politics

-Houghton Regis Town Council has 14 elected councillors who receive no remuneration.
-Elections are held every 4 years.

-Central Bedfordshire came into being on 1 April 2009.
-The first-ever elections for Central Bedfordshire took place on 4 June, when the three wards of Houghton Regis were won by the Liberal Democrats.
+Governance

+There are two tiers of local government covering Houghton Regis, at parish (town) and unitary authority level: Houghton Regis Town Council and Central Bedfordshire Council.
+The town council has its headquarters at the Council Offices on Peel Street.

 Freedom of the Town

 The following people and military units have received the Freedom of the Town of Houghton Regis.